smatting/pointer-cc/README.md

 - `freewheel` start freewheeling.
 While freewheeling you can turn the adjustment knob (knob mapped to `adjust-control`) in one direction without it having any effect.
 When you turn the adjustment knob in the other direction freewheeling stops and the adjustment knob has its effect again.

-The `[midi]` section is automatically updated when you change the MIDI settings in the window, there is no need to edit this part manually.
+The `[midi]` section updates automatically based on your MIDI settings within the application.

-The instrument file that is generated in the "Add Instrument" window.
-To tune it to your needs you need to edit it with a text editor.
+The instrument file that is generated in the "Add Instrument" window is meant to be edit manually after creating it.
 A typical **instrument configuration** file, e.g. `inst-jupiter8.txt` looks like this

 ```
 [window]